Originally published on July 20, 2015. Updated on March 4, 2020.

 The industry was turned on its head with the emergence of the Internet in the 1990s.
 The past 20 years have seen drastic changes, with advancements in technology and the development of social media.
 Let’s quickly compare traditional marketing and digital marketing.

-From brick and mortar to web-base
+From bricks and mortar to online

-From monologue to dialogue.
+From monologue to dialogue

 From outbound to inbound

 THEN: Traditional marketing focused on the idea of taking your business to your customers.
 Huge amounts of money and time were invested in buying advertising space on billboards, newspapers and magazines, as well as commercial slots on television and radio.
 Sales people would cold-call people and go door-knocking to find new business.
 Essentially, information was forced upon the public, casting a very wide net in the hope of getting a few bites from the right buyers.